 The concept of set design is currently more important than ever.
 Broadcasters must do everything they can to keep viewers’ attention, which is why attractive sets and impressive camera moves are so crucial.
 They are also tasked with adding more content while bringing down costs, which is why many are turning to robotic camera systems.
-While these systems do pose distinct challenges from a set design perspective, these can be mitigated with careful planning, customization and integration.
-The benefits that robotic camera systems provide to broadcasters are unmatched – higher quality, better repeatability, and lower operating costs.
+While these systems do pose distinct challenges from a design perspective, these can be mitigated with careful planning, customization and integration.
+The benefits that studio robotics provide to broadcasters are unmatched – higher quality, better repeatability, and lower operating costs.
 There’s no better way to create stunning, dynamic shots that transform the broadcast and captivate audiences while still allowing for beautiful, well-designed sets.

 About Ross Robotics

 Ross Video has the most complete studio robotics offering available, whether you are looking for the unparalleled smoothness of a track-based system, the unbeatable flexibility of a free-roaming pedestal, or the simple efficiency of a standalone pan & tilt head.
 All Ross robotic systems are designed, developed and manufactured in-house, using state-of-the-art technologies that provide industry-leading accuracy, precision, and payload capacity.